petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/understanding-liferay-authentication.md

 By carefully considering user base, performance needs, and existing infrastructure, organizations can leverage Liferay DXP's flexible authentication options to create a secure and user-friendly login experience.
 Now let's apply these considerations to Clarity Vision Solutions.

 Visitors to Clarity's website can be broadly categorized into three groups: Clarity employees, B2B partners, and anonymous guests.
-So far, Clarity has been using Okta as their identity management system for managing their employee’s identity and also as their SSO solution.
+So far, Clarity has been using Okta as their identity management system for managing their employee's identity and also as their SSO solution.
 Additionally, they have established processes with their HR department for onboarding new employees and adding their data to the system which requires integrations with their identity management provider.
 So it is critical to leverage these systems and processes.
 They also want to leverage Okta for external users who sign up to make inquiries or apply to become distributors.

 Before exploring how Clarity can set up Okta, let's cover Liferay DXP's default authentication experience.